 Can you be a successful entrepreneur as a highly sensitive person?

-The personality trait of high sensitivity can include being multipassionate and dissatisfied with routine jobs, and also be a strength as an entrepreneur.
+The personality trait of high sensitivity can include being multipassionate and dissatisfied with routine jobs, but also be a strength as an entrepreneur.

 Heather Dominick, founder of A Course In Business Miracles, finds that being highly sensitive means “you are coded to be extremely successful within the world of self-employment.”